saikumar14-08/ShelfSpace/ShelfSpaceWeb/README.md

 DataTables API:
 -> Instead of implementing searching,sorting, filtering and pagination.
 We can make use of third party API called as DataTables.
+-> Just use CDN links and see the documentation

+Implementing login/security in application:
+-> We need to scaffold the project and select Identity and the features which are required.
+-> To do that we need IdentityApplicationDbContext instead of ApplicationDbContext.